eosrio/hyperion-docs/docs/providers/setup/hyperion_configuration.md

 You can use `./hyp-config connections test` to test connectivity at any point and `./hyp-config connections reset` to back up and remove the current configuration.

+The initialization command will create a `connections.json` file that follows the template described [here](connections.md).

 ### Add new chain

 Now you can proceed and add a new chain to your configuration.
 Run the following command: